lopesboa/getdone/README.md

 * [Licence](#licence)

 ## General info
-This project is just for test my self, coding and while I learn using different ssr fw.
+This project is just for test my self, coding and while I learn using different technology.

 ## Screenshots